LSXAxeller/DummyIS/.github/ISSUE_TEMPLATE/performance_issue.md

 ---
-name: ⏱️ Performance Issue
+name: "⏱️ Performance Issue"
-description: Report a performance problem with SoundFlow
+about: Report a performance problem with SoundFlow
 title: "[PERF] Brief description of the performance issue"
-labels: ["performance", "needs-triage"]
+labels: ''
 assignees: ''

 ---